-It is expected that the overall outcome from this course is to provide an understanding of the biological principles that can be manipulated using microorganisms and microbial consortia and the means by which this can be achieved.
+It is expected that the overall outcome from this course is to provide an understanding of the biological systems that can be manipulated using microorganisms, including bacteriophages, and microbial consortia, and the means and technologies by which this can be achieved.

 After completion of the course the students should be able to:

 Describe the basis for classification of microorganisms.

 Display an overview of processes within industrial, agricultural, and environmental biotechnology, where microorganisms can be used and combatted where they cause disease and spoilage.

 Describe general methods on the use of microorganisms in biofertilisation, biocontrol and remediation.

 Present an overview of how knowledge of the role of microorganisms in plant-microbe interactions can be exploited.